ochertkova/futu_assignment/README.md

 I will add my version of the assingment in this repo

-Working version will be available at the address https://olga-futu2022.herokuapp.com/
+Working version will be available at https://simple-github-user-search.azurewebsites.net/